alphastand27/alx-system_engineering-devops/0x01-shell_permissions/README.md

 2 - The groups script displays all the groups the current user is part of.

 3 - The chown script is used to change the user of a file.

+4 - The touch script is used to create a file.